DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 * conducting a seance immediately to contact the Abbey’s restless spirits; and
 * investigating the werewolf den **the following** **night**, while the bulk of the pack is away hunting.

 If the players agree to do so, Ezmerelda invites them to assist her in completing her chalk circle and conducting the seance.
+(See [[Arc L - The Den of Wolves]] for more information about Ezmerelda's plan to investigate the werewolf den.)
 ### The Seance
 To begin the seance, Ezmerelda retrieves a deck of Tarokka cards from her coat and lays the entire deck out flat across the center of the chalk circle.
 She can inform the players that, like a spirit board, the cards will allow spirits to communicate with them from across the veil.

-She warns the players, however, that they may ask only ten questions of the spirit that answers her question—and that once the seance has concluded, she won’t be able to conduct another one for a full three days.
+She warns the players, however, that they may ask only ten questions of the spirit that answers her call—and that once the seance has concluded, she won’t be able to conduct another one for a full three days.

 Once the players are ready, Ezmerelda invites the players to sit around the edges of the circle and join hands.
 Read: